esegerson/Multivaders/README.md

 - Problems continue to wiggle when the game is paused and the music continues to play
 - Test on mobile
-- Tones/chords get out-of-sync when the song loops

 ## Assets